anonymous2738/AddiVortesAlgorithm/README.md

 Reproducing Figures in paper
 ---------------------------

-To reproduce the figures in the paper, to the source the following Github page by running:
+To reproduce the figures in the paper, source the following Github page by running:

 ```r